nryanov/schemakeeper/README.md

 - Not found 404
     - Code 1001 Subject does not exist
 - Bad request 400
-    - Code 1004 Subject schrma with such version does not exist
+    - Code 1004 Subject schema with such version does not exist
 ### checkSubjectSchemaCompatibility
-**POST /v2/subjects/<subject_name>/compatibility/schemas**
+**POST /v2/subjects/{subject_name}/compatibility/schemas**

 **Body:**
 ```json